-Appendix A. Glossary
+Appendix B. Glossary

-Acceptable Biological Catch (ABC): Maximum amount of fish stock that can be harvested without adversely affecting recruitment of other components of the stock.
+Allowable Biological Catch (ABC): Maximum amount of fish stock than can be harvested without adversely affecting recruitment of other components of the stock.
 The ABC level is typically higher than the total allowable catch, leaving a buffer between the two.